dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 **Relevance Levels**:

-Some of the main relevance level categories comprised of the: System, Topical, and the Cognitive relevance level (*Tefko Saracevic*):
+Some of the main relevance level categories comprise the: System, Topical, and the Cognitive relevance level (*Tefko Saracevic*):

 * **System relevance level**: the relationship between query and document